Origin and History

 In 1757, the regiment returned to France.
-In February of the same year, it changed owner, becoming "Brancas Infanterie".
+In February, it changed owner, becoming "Brancas Infanterie".
 It was then ordered to join the Army of the Lower Rhine preparing for the invasion of Hanover.
-It reached Hessen in August where it joined the army.
+In August, it joined the army in Hesse.
 After the Convention of Kloster-Zeven, it followed the main body, led by the Maréchal de Richelieu, who encamped at Halberstadt, in Prussian territory, from September 28 to November 5.
 The regiment was placed in the centre of the first line.
 At the end of the year, it took its winter-quarters in the third line of the French army in Hameln.

 In February 1758, when Ferdinand of Brunswick launched his winter offensive in western Germany, the regiment retired on the Rhine with the rest of the French army.
 From March 30 to April 4, it was in the first line of Clermont's Army in the camp of Wesel on the Lower Rhine.
 In April, when Clermont redeployed his army along the Rhine, the regiment was stationed at the Fort of Zons on the Rhine near Neuss.
 After the successful crossing of the Rhine by Ferdinand's Army on May 31, the regiment retired towards Rheinberg where it joined Clermont's Army on June 2.
 It remained in this camp until June 12 and was placed in the centre of the first line.
 On June 23, the regiment took part in the Battle of Krefeld where it was placed on the left wing of the second line under Saint-Germain whose division bore the brunt of the Allied attack when it tried to stop an outflanking manoeuvre.
 It defended the woods along the Niers River during three hours, repulsing three attacks before retiring in front of superior forces.
 The regiment suffered heavily, losing Major Horric de Loygerie, Aide-Major du Verne, Captains Soulignac, La Blessière, Fabre, Chevalier Fabre, Danoux, Mérinville and Lieutenant Margouet.
 The regiment then retired under the walls of Cologne.
 In July, the regiment changed owner again and became known as "Durfort Infanterie".
 On August 5, the regiment formed part of Chevert's Corps and took part in the Combat of Mehr where it distinguished itself, its brigade being the last one to retire from the battlefield.
 In Mid August, after Ferdinand's retreat to the east bank of the Rhine, the regiment, as part of the Army of the Lower Rhine, now under Contades, recrossed the Rhine to follow up the Allies.
 On August 20, it was encamped near Wesel where it formed part of the Picardie Brigade on the infantry right wing of the first line.

-In February 1761, the regiment was sold to the Comte de Lastic.
+In February 1761, the regiment, who was stationed in the neighbourhood of Kassel, was sold to the Comte de Lastic.
 On March 27, the regiment, now known as Lastic, sallied from Göttingen and, along with Belzunce Infanterie, attacked General Colignon near Northeim, killing 60 men, capturing two guns, 8 officers and 200 soldiers, and forcing Colignon to abandon the position.
-Meanwhile, a few companies took part in the siege of Cassel.
-It completed the campaign by a raid in Hanover.
+Meanwhile, a few companies and then the entire regiment took part in the defence of Kassel.
+It completed the campaign with a raid in Hanover.

 On September 21, 1762, the regiment took part in the Combat of Amöneburg.